GeodataTools/geodata/doc/mask/mask_on_cutout_workflow.md

 # Incorporating Mask into Cutout Workflow

+You can try an executable script of this documentation with its [Example IPython Notebook](https://github.com/GeodataTools/geodata/blob/master/example_notebooks/mask_on_cutout.ipynb).

 ## 1. Introduction

 Geodata is able to process geospatial data to extract cutouts over specified geographies.
 Built off the [rasterio library](https://rasterio.readthedocs.io/en/latest/quickstart.html), the **mask** module imports rasters and shapefiles, merges and flattens multiple layers together, and extracts subsetted cutout data from merged masks and shapefiles.